All Episodes

 I appreciate it.

-Um but this was one of the few times in which they actually drew an analogy that is very close to their own case, the uh J. Six Trump case, Uh which of course led to the immunity claim, which they're now uh trying to decide.
+But this was one of the few times in which they actually drew an analogy that is very close to their own case, the J6 Trump case, which of course led to the immunity claim, which they're now trying to decide.

-Um of the other analogies I thought were were quite instructive and useful in in going forth with an immunity uh protection of some sort.
+Some of the other analogies I thought were quite instructive and useful in going forth with an immunity protection of some sort.

-And uh, you know, this was this was one that was um both direct to the Trump case but a little bit in the weeds legally.
+And, you know, this was one that was both direct to the Trump case, but a little bit in the weeds legally.

-Yeah, I mean, first of all, Greg will remember the Youngstown case in a second.
+Yeah, I mean, first of all, Greg will remember the Youngstown case in a second, Youngstown Sheet from 2 versus Sawyer, 1952 case.

-There's a question it was uh uh illegal because it probably violated a statute when you can seize private property under very narrow circumstances, but they didn't prosecute was the point.
+It was illegal because it probably violated a statute when you can seize private property under very narrow circumstances, but they didn't prosecute was a point.

-Some people suggest it's one of the best Supreme Court uh decis written decisions ever and so on, but it lays out factors on when it's appropriate prosecution and that sort of thing.
+Some people suggest it's one of the best Supreme Court written decisions ever and so on, but it lays out factors on when it's appropriate prosecution and that sort of thing.

-But anyway, um yeah, uh I I just think that um you know what what Gorsuch and others are getting to is very reminiscent of the argument the other day on the obstruction statute.
+But anyway, yeah, I just think that what Gorsuch and others are getting to is very reminiscent of the argument the other day on the obstruction statute.

 And in fact, it's very cute and clever, I think, some of the examples they're using.

-The other day they said, well, what if a congressman, for example, uh pulled a fire alarm falsely on his way to a vote uh for to obstruct that vote?
+The other day, they said, well, what if a congressman, for example, pulled a fire alarm falsely on his way to a vote to obstruct that vote?

 Is that something we can prosecute under the obstruction statute?

-And they had the same kind of thing going during the repartee today, actually.
+And they had the same kind of thing going during the reparte today, actually.

 Export Selection